innovation-growth-lab/dsit-whos-who/src/dsit_whos_who/pipelines/author_disambiguation/README.md

-# Author Disambiguation Pipeline
+# Author disambiguation pipeline

-The **Author Disambiguation Pipeline** matches researchers between Gateway to Research (GtR) and OpenAlex using a machine learning approach.
+The **Author disambiguation pipeline** matches researchers between Gateway to Research (GtR) and OpenAlex using a machine learning approach.
 The pipeline implements both SMOTE and class weights strategies to handle the significant class imbalance in the training data.

-## Pipeline Overview
+## Pipeline overview

-### 1. Data Collection and Preprocessing
+### 1. Data collection and preprocessing
 - Aggregates comprehensive author information from GtR:
   - Personal details (name, ORCID)
   - Institutional affiliations